 One member of the family sets up Apple Family Sharing from their device and uses the new Family settings inside iOS 8 or Mac OS Yosemite to add another (up to) five members of their family.
 These then receive invitations on their iOS device to join that family.
 Once the person has accepted the Family Sharing invitation they will be able to join that Family Sharing Group.

-For a more detailed explanation of the process (and a video of the whole thing), see How to set up Family Sharing.
+For a more detailed explanation of the process, see How to set up Family Sharing.

 4. What can I share with Apple Family Sharing?